Westminster Mall (California): Final years

 On January 9, 2025, it was announced that Macy's would be closing as part of a plan to close 66 stores nationwide.
-The store closed in March 2025.
-On August 20, 2025, it was announced that JCPenney would be closing in November 2025, leaving Target as the only anchor tenant, which has no plans of closing its doors.
-Its final day of operation is currently set to the 21st of November, although it will cease to be open to the public on the 16th.
-On October 29, 2025, the mall officially closed after the leases of its remaining 168 tenants expired.
+In April 2025, WPG put its remaining 57.5 acres stake in Westminster Mall on sale as part of the company's liquidation efforts after its bankruptcy.
+On August 20 of that year, it was announced that JCPenney would be closing in November, leaving Target as the mall's last remaining anchor.